-21 Ways to be Wealthy in Your 20s
+21 Ways To Make Money In Your 20s And Be Wealthy (2023)

 16. Track Your Spending

 Joannaeh Nagler loves writing about “your little magic notebook” in The Debt-Free Spending Plan, and she talks about how you should document every single purchase you make in your notebook.

-Not only is meticulously tracking your spending important because you can see where your money is going, but it also makes you think before purchasing because you must take your notebook out.
+Not only is meticulously tracking your spending vital because you can see where your money is going, but it also makes you think before purchasing because you must take your notebook out.
 You shouldn’t buy it if you find it too frivolous to record.

-This is one of the most valuable tips for becoming wealthy in your 20s.
+This is one of the most valuable tips to make money in your 20s.
 There are some great apps out there that do this for your automatically, like Mint.
 Check them out!
 Track your spending; hopefully, it will open your eyes and change bad habits.

 17. Find Ways to Cut your Costs at Home